MiDataInt/mdi-apps-framework/shiny/shared/README.md

 the latter, scripts in the optional folder are not sourced unless specifically requested by an app via a 'require' directive in its
 <code>config.yml</code> files.
 Thus, scripts in the session folder are
-generally required for use by the Portal framework, whereas scripts in the optional folder might only be used by a subset of apps.
+generally required for use by the MDI framework, whereas scripts in the optional folder might only be used by a subset of apps.
 Otherwise, the optional and session folders have a similar structure, scope and purpose.